The Dinah Project

 Israel

-Dorit Beinisch served as the President of the Supreme Court of Israel from 2006-2012 and as Justice of the Supreme Court since December 1995.
-Before joining the Supreme Court Justice Beinisch served in the Israeli Ministry of Justice for 28 years holding different positions in the criminal law and Constitutional and Administrative Law divisions.
-Her last role in the Ministry of Justice was the State Attorney of Israel in charge of all state litigation in courts.
+Dorit Beinisch served as the President of the Supreme Court of Israel from 2006-2012 and as a Supreme Court Justice from December 1995.
+Before joining the Supreme Court, Justice Beinisch served in the Israeli Ministry of Justice for 28 years, holding different positions in the Criminal Law and Constitutional and Administrative Law departments.
+Her last role in the Ministry of Justice was the State Attorney of Israel.

 Canada

-A human rights champion and President & Founder of One Free World International.
-Forced to flee his native Egypt for converting to Christianity and drawing attention to religious persecution, El Shafie has dedicated his life’s work to fighting for human rights on the front lines and in halls of power.
-El Shafie regularly testifies before parliamentary bodies in Canada, United States, EU and UK on human rights matters.
-El Shafie received the Raoul Wallenberg Citation for Moral Courage in the Face of Antisemtism in 2016 and Queen Elizabeth II Diamond Jubilee Medal in 2012.
+Majed El Shafie is President and Founder of One Free World Internation and a human rights champion.
+After being forced to flee religious persecution in his native Egypt for converting to Christianity, he has dedicated his life’s work to fighting for human rights on the front lines and in halls of power.
+El Shafie regularly testifies before parliamentary bodies in Canada, United States, the EU and the UK on human rights matters.
+In 2016, El Shafie received the Raoul Wallenberg Citation for Moral Courage in the Face of Antisemtism and in 2012 was awarded the Queen Elizabeth II Diamond Jubilee Medal.

 Gal Gadot